top of page

 Woman-with-idea.jpg

-How we think, what we know and understand, not only allows us to live and function in the world but also conditions our ability to live life more fully and in a more meaningful and fulfilling way.
+How we think, what we know, and what we understand shape our ability to live and function in the world.
+They also condition the extent to which we are able to engage with life in a meaningful and fulfilling way.

 Relationships